addiscent/vagrant-ruby-rails/README.md

 #### Do _The Build_

-The "vagrant up" command executed below will provision and start a _vagrant-ruby-rails_ _Vagrant Box_.
-The work done by Vagrant during this initial "vagrant up" operation will be performed only once.
+The "vagrant up" command executed below provisions and starts a _vagrant-ruby-rails_ _Vagrant Box_.
+The work done by _Vagrant_ during this initial "vagrant up" operation will be performed only once.
 Typically, the _guest-vbox_ image requires 15 minutes to download and build.
 Subsequent "vagrant up" operations will result in a running _guest-vbox_ within approximately one minute.

 During provisioning, there is a large amount of terminal message output.
-The vast majority of messages log the construction of software which is being placed _into the_  _vagrant-ruby-rails_ _Vagrant Box_.
+The vast majority of these messages log the construction of software which is being placed _into the_  _vagrant-ruby-rails_ _Vagrant Box_.
 During this procedure, _Ruby, Gems, Rails, Git, and Node.js_ are _not_ placed directly onto your _host_, they are placed into the _guest-vbox_.

 Enter the following command :
 > $ vagrant up